Saasufy/saasufy-components/README.md

 ### model-text

-Used to displaying a field of a model instance in real time.
+Used to displaying a field of a model instance in realtime.

 **Import**